Mentoring Programs for Female PhD Students

 You can find an overview of all mentoring programs of the UoC here.
 We have selected the following programs, which we find especially suitable for our female PhD students.

-The Cornelia Harte Mentoring (CHM) is a structured program for German and German-speaking international female scholars.
-It offers competence training, networking opportunities and one-on-one training.
-The program requires a small participation fee and distinguishes between two program types:
+The Cornelia Harte Mentoring (CHM) is an annual program for German-speaking early career researchers.
+It offers training, networking opportunities and one-on-one mentoring.
+The program requires a small participation fee and distinguishes between two types: (1) Cornelia Harte Mentoring 2001

-The Mentoring Program for International Female Scholars was established by the University of Cologne to support female PhD candidates and postdocs throughout their academic career.
-In an early process the female scholars are matched with highly experienced mentors from the required research fields.
-This program guides the mentees in making their individual career choices either within academics or in a field outside of academia.
-The program consists of a framework program including networking events, workshops and, if desired, individual coaching sessions.
+The Mentoring Program for International Female Scholars (IFS) is an annual program in English that supports PhD students and postdocs from abroad.
+Mentees are matched with experienced mentors from various career fields.
+The program supports mentees in making individual career choices, either in or outside academia.
+The program consists of a framework program including networking events, workshops and, if needed, individual coaching sessions.

-The MINT Mentoring program supports female PhD students and Postdocs with personal and professional career decisions.
+The MINT Mentoring program is an annual program that supports German-speaking female PhD students and postdocs in making career decisions.
 The program is shaped to guide mentees to either pursue an academic career or a career in the industry and business sector.
-Courses and workshops are solely offered in German, so the mentee must have sufficient German knowledge to fully benefit from the program.

-The Gender Mentoring Agency is suitable for all female PhD students and Postdocs who are aiming for a career in academia.
-There is no structured curriculum, but rather a personalized program for each mentee.
-Prospective mentees are therefore welcome to apply throughout the year.
+The Gender Mentoring Agency is suitable for all German-speaking female PhD students and postdocs who are aiming for a career in academia.
+Mentees start annually with a structured program, including workshops and networking activities, and mentoring tandems can be maintained beyond this first year.